 You will apply different approaches to the collection, analysis and presentation of data, as well as in critically evaluating specific issues of development, and gathering, organising and using evidence and information from a wide variety of sources.

-It provides skills in identifying, investigating and justifying possible solutions to problems arising out of the theory and practice of economic development.
+The course provides skills in identifying, investigating and justifying possible solutions to problems arising out of the theory and practice of economic development.
 These also include competency in developing a reasoned argument, critically considering data sources and defending different approaches.

-By the end of this course, you should have obtained a detailed knowledge of the key issues and debates in various aspects of economic development, familiarity with theoretical approaches concerning development problems and an appreciation of the diversity of development policies.
+By the end of the course, you should have obtained a detailed knowledge of the key issues and debates in various aspects of economic development, familiarity with theoretical approaches concerning development problems and an appreciation of the diversity of development policies.

 Qualification and course duration